On this day · archive

 Culture

-The Bank of Thailand floats the baht.
+The Bank of Thailand floats the baht, triggering the Asian financial crisis.

 Violence